ShanshanHe/pmp/README.md

 ## non-Docker version deployment
-### To run django seperately for development, please follow the process below:
+### To run django separately for development, please follow the process below:

 #### Prerequisite:
 * Have python 3.6 installed on your development machine (anaconda distribution is pretty good)